sumendar/sumendar.github.io/content/home/about.md

 My specialties include but are not limited to: data cleaning, modeling and data visualisation.

-Please connect with me about any of your data science and analytic needs so we can discuss how i can help you and your team.
+Please connect with me any of your data science and analytic needs so we can discuss how i can help you and your team.